OMTS/HopOnlineEditor/README.md

 * Handle All evaluation results (websockets?) ✅
 * Syntaxe higlighting (see CodeMirror) ✅
 * Handle Errors ✅
-* Get Language version dynamically
-* Write websocket tests
+* Implement a stdout print mechanism to avoid NSNotification in Hop ✅
+* Create a framework for the Language dependency ✅
 * Help is currently a static file.
 Plug it to the actual help from Hop repo ✅
+* Write websocket tests
+* Add autocompletion for basic Hop keywords
 * Manage env variable to get help from either Hop's master or develop branch
-* Implement a stdout print mechanism to avoid NSNotification in Hop ✅
-* Create a framework for the Language dependency ✅
+* Add a download script feature
+* Add an upload script feature
+* Get Language version dynamically